rust-lang/blog.rust-lang.org/posts/2022-10-28-gats-stabilization.md

    |                          ^^^^
 ```

 It's not perfect, but it's something.
 It might not cover all cases, but if have a `for<'a> I::Item<'a>: Trait` bound somewhere and get an error that says something doesn't live long enough, you might be running into this bug.
-We're actively working to fix this, but it doesn't seem to come up often enough, so we feel the feature is still immensely useful enough even with it around.
+We're actively working to fix this.
+However, this error doesn't actually come up as often as you might expect while reading this (from our experience), so we feel the feature is still immensely useful enough even with it around.

 ### Traits with GATs are not object safe